adsasmita/mini-tensorflow/README.md

 # mini-tensorflow
-A simple Neural Network architecture that mimics [TensorFlow](https://www.tensorflow.org/)
+A simple Neural Network architecture that mimics [TensorFlow](https://www.tensorflow.org/) built from scratch using Numpy.

 ##How to Use